Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: High-order bulk-surface duality

-Topological invariants play a very important role in the classification of band insulators.
-They are usually defined in the whole or half Brillouin zone (BZ)~\cite{S-RMP82.3045,S-RMP83.1057,S-RMP88.035005}.
-Recently, for the $Z$ classification Zhang \textit{et al.} shew a bulk-surface duality that the topological character for a $d$-dimensional ($d$D) topological phase can be generically mapped to the topological invariant defined on the ($d-1$)D band-inversion surface (BIS)~\cite{S-SB63.1385}.
-In this work we find that a further dimension reduction of the BIS can be carried out, resulting in high-order BISs, which can greatly simplify the calculation of the topological invariant.
+Topological invariants of band insulators are usually defined in the whole or half BZ~\cite{RMP82.3045,RMP83.1057,RMP88.035005}.
+The bulk-surface duality~\cite{SB63.1385} shows that the integer topological invariant of a $d$-dimensional ($d$D) topological phase can be generically mapped to the topological number defined on the ($d-1$)D BIS~\cite{SB63.1385}.
+Here we propose the concept of high-order BISs by introducing a dimension reduction approach, and show that the topological invariant of a $d$D topological phase can be reduced to the lower-dimensional topological numbers on arbitrary high-order BISs, rendering the high-order bulk-surface duality.

 We start from a general $d$D gapped phase within the $Z$ classification.
-Its corresponding Hamiltonian is given in Eq.
-(1) of the main text.
+Its corresponding Hamiltonian is given in Eq. (\ref{eq:general H}).
 Here, for the convenience of following description, we choose any component of the Hamiltonian as ${h_0}\left( \mathbf{k} \right)$ and the other components can be regarded as a spin-orbit field ${h_{so,i}}\left( \mathbf{k} \right)$ with $i = 1 \sim d$.
 As well known, the topology of a system remains unchanged under any continuous deformation that does not close the energy gap.
 Thus, we can perform a general analysis and only consider the spin-orbit field near the BIS with zero field in the other region.
-Similar to Ref.~\cite{S-SB63.1385}, the Hamiltonian is transformed to
+For this purpose, we transform the Hamiltonian into such a form,